Thengai Thuvayal / Thogayal | Fried Coconut Chutney

 Ingredients needed to make thengai thogayal laid out and labeled.

-Check the recipe card at the bottom of the page for exact measurements and printable detailed recipe.
+Check the recipe card at the bottom of the page for exact measurements and printable detailed recipes.

-Coconut - We need fresh grated coconut to make the thengai thuvayal.
+Coconut - We need freshly grated coconut to make the thengai thuvayal.
 I have always been using grated frozen coconut and it works well.
 Check the notes in the bottom to see how to use the frozen coconut.

 Lentil - We use urad dal for thuvayal.
 We can use split ullutham paruppu or whole.